This post was updated in September 2019.

 - Enjoying how simple life can be.
 Breakfast in the sun, a good cup of coffee, reading a book.
 What a wonderful life:-)

 Itinerary: Utea park – Whangarei Heads – Waipu Hotel

 - Mount Manaia: steep climb (400 meters!) but with a rewarding view from the top.

 Itinerary: Waipu Hotel – Mangawhai – Erin Pools

 - Mangawhai Clifftop Walk: a brilliant hike with such varied landscapes: beach, hills, tropical looking forest and steeps cliffs.
 A good way to end our hiking adventures in New Zealand.

 Itinerary: Erin Pools – Rental Car Village Auckland – Ibis Budget hotel Auckland Airport

-• Handing in our beloved van and saying goodbye to New Zealand: I always have a hard time saying goodbye.
-Ending and saying goodbye to one of the happiest periods in my life is even harder… But onto our next adventure: the Philippines!
+- Handing in our beloved van and saying goodbye to New Zealand: I always have a hard time saying goodbye.
+And bidding farewell to the most beautiful country in the world was even harder… But no time to despair, because we went on to our next adventure in the Philippines!